shaorz/MAFS5370-ASG/README.md

-# MAFS5370-ASG1
+# MAFS5370-ASG2

-In this repo, the file TD_QLearning.py is a implementation of TD method with Q-Learning based on a discrete state and action space settiing.
-And the report.pdf is the explanation of this work.
+In this repo, we refer to the MDP model from https://github.com/TikhonJelvis/RL-book (Ashwin Rao, Tikhon Jelvis) to develop a hedging model for ATM American options.

-Moreover, we also implement a more powerful version which is able to solve more complex state and action setting by using function approximation, based on the tool developed by Rao and Jelvis with their book.
-You can find it in the src folder.
+The file tdATMAmericanOptionExerciseMDP scripts defines ATM American options as MDP with finite steps and uses backward induction to find the optimal value function and optimal policy at each time step